Alertness: Drugs used to increase alertness

 The stimulant and adenosine receptor antagonist caffeine is widely used to increase alertness or wakefulness and improve mood or performance.
 People typically self-administer it in the form of drinks like green tea (where it is present alongside the l-theanine), energy drinks (often containing sugar/sugar-substitutes), or coffee (which contains various polyphenols).
 The chemicals that accompany caffeine in these preparations can potentially alter the alertness-promoting effects of caffeine.
 Caffeine is the world's most consumed stimulant drug.

 Various natural biochemicals and herbs may have similar anti-fatigue effects, such as rhodiola rosea.
 Various psychostimulants like bromantane have also been investigated as potential treatments for conditions where fatigue is a primary symptom.
 The alkaloids theacrine and methylliberine are structurally similar to caffeine and preliminary research supports their pro-alertness effects.

 During the Second World War, U.S. soldiers and aviators were given benzedrine, an amphetamine drug, to increase their alertness during long periods on duty.
 While air force pilots are able to use the drug to remain awake during combat flights, the use of amphetamines by commercial airline pilots is forbidden.
 British troops used 72 million amphetamine tablets in the second world war and the Royal Air Force used so many that "Methedrine won the Battle of Britain" according to one report.
 American bomber pilots used amphetamines ("go pills") to stay awake during long missions.
 The Tarnak Farm incident, in which an American F-16 pilot killed several friendly Canadian soldiers on the ground, was blamed by the pilot on his use of amphetamine.
 A nonjudicial hearing rejected the pilot's claim.

 Amphetamine is a common study aid among college and high-school students.
 Amphetamine increases energy levels, concentration, and motivation, allowing students to study for an extended period of time.
 These drugs are often acquired through diverted prescriptions of medication used to treat ADHD, acquired from fellow students, rather than illicitly produced drugs.
-Cocaine is also used to increase alertness, and is present in coca tea.
+Cocaine is also used to increase alertness, and cocaine-related alkaloids present in coca tea.

 The eugeroic modafinil has recently gained popularity with the US Military and other militaries.